 The legislation for this offence can be found on section 49(1)(I) of Road Safety Act 1986.

-We currently have no available case studies for the charge of Exceed prescribed concentration of drugs (drug driving).
+Case studies related to the charge of Exceed prescribed concentration of drugs (drug driving):

 Media articles related to the charge of Exceed prescribed concentration of drugs (drug driving):